farhad-dalirani/PytorchRevelio/README.md

 In the following we introduce provided methods and show usecase of them with different examples.

-## What sould we pay attention to during using these methods?
+## What should we pay attention to while using these methods?
 Visualizing learned feature maps and illustrating saliency maps are highly sensitive to hyper-parameters.
 Therefore, make sure to choose a good set of hyper-parameters to obtain good results.